 I figured if my first projects looked this good, if I spent some time honing my craft, I could become a decent seamstress.

 I set up a sewing station in the front room of our house and sewed daily.
-I enjoyed finding tutorials online and adding my own flair to them.
+I enjoyed finding tutorials online and adding my own flair.

-For the next few years, I practiced my sewing skills by making my daughter's clothing and found great joy in making one-of-a-kind, wearable pieces of art.
+For the next couple of years, I began stitching my daughter's clothing and found great joy in making one-of-a-kind, wearable art.

-In early 2018, my family moved into a larger home where I had a designated sewing room.
-Fabric was coming out of my ears by this point and I found that curating my textile collection was something that really brought me joy.
+At this point, it was 2019.
+My family had moved to a larger home where I had a designated sewing room.
+Fabric was coming out of my ears by this point and I found that curating my textile collection was something that really invigorated me.

 I decided since I adored mixing and matching fabrics to use on my home projects, I could make the transition to offering my skills to other sewists.
 I opened up a wholesale accounts with Riley Blake and Art Gallery Fabrics.
 My plan was to purchase one collection at a time to offer and build up my business slowly and without the use of a loan or credit.